mscarey/AuthoritySpoke/docs/index.rst

    contain the root `toctree` directive.

 =========================================================
-AuthoritySpoke: Reading Legal Authority for the Last Time
+AuthoritySpoke: Making the Law as Simple as Possible
 =========================================================

 Release v\. |release|.